m3taz-ahmed/bookify/THEME-CHANGES.md

-# Bookify Filament Theme Improvements
+# SkyBridge Filament Theme Improvements

 ## Summary of Changes

-I've significantly improved the dark theme implementation for the Filament admin panel in the Bookify application.
+I've significantly improved the dark theme implementation for the Filament admin panel in the SkyBridge application.
 The previous implementation had issues where certain components (particularly the sidebar and topbar) remained light even when dark mode was enabled.

 ## Key Improvements